lauromansur/marvel-app/doc/1 - Macro Schedule.md

 * Define technologies to be used

 ## 21/07 ##
+* Inspiration hour
 * Learn about Marvel API and generate key

+## 22/07 ##
+* Define presentation layer architecture, layout and guidelines
 * Structure Git repository
-* Define presentation layer architecture, layout and guidelines

-## 22 and 23/07 ##
 * Structure Npm, Sass, Grunt
 * Implement presentation layer with AngularJS and Angular Material